moshriguez/puzzle-library-app/README.md

 ## Stretch Goals:
 - [x] fix backend user model to use field name 'username' - this is causing way too much confusion!
+- [ ] add a sorting functionality to sort puzzles by number of pieces
 - [ ] Limits on renewing and amount of items that can be checked out at a time
 - [ ] Limits on the amount of puzzles that can be checked out by a given user
 - [ ] Require user to return all puzzles before deleting account - right now they are taking all our puzzles!!!